ItsIrv/quvel-kit/docs/backend-usage.md

 docker exec -it quvel-app sh
 ```

 Once inside, you can run commands as you normally would.
-Note that most commands work on your local machine.
-However, some commands require the container, such as migrations.

 ## Testing